Gordonby/ApimTrafficSplitting/README.md

 - 2 Function Apps with the dummy API
 - App Insights to log the function App telemetry

 The bicep deployment deploys the code to the Function Apps as well as all the necessary configuration of APIM.
+No manual configuration or scripts are needed to create a fully functioning deployment.

 ## APIM Policy